Skip to main content

 6. College Transcript

-7. Verification of current enrollment (produced at time of application and periodically throughout internship)
+7. Verification of current enrollment (produced at the time of application and periodically throughout the internship)

-8. Letter of recommendation from college official, city official or NOPD officer
+8. Letter of recommendation from a college official, city official, or NOPD officer

 Those interested in applying for the NOPD Student Internship Program must begin by submitting the application packet via email to: